dzoni13/dzoni13/README.md

 3) Next.js
 4) React
 5) MySQL
-6) Website developing
+6) jQuery
 7) JavaScript
 8) MongoDB
+9) Website developing
-9) Creating responsive sites
+10) Creating responsive sites
-10) E-commerce developing
 11) Graphic design
 12) UI - UX
 13) SEO
-14) jQuery

 If you have any questions, feel free to let me know.
 I like working with people to bring their ideas to life.